Debbydamsel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the third line of a file
+task 7-a script that creates a file that includes a text